DecisionsDev/odm-docker-kubernetes/authentication/README.md

 ## Authorization issue

-If you are not using the Helm chart property **decisionCenter.disableAllAuthenticatedUser=true**, you just have to be authenticated by the openId server to access Decision Center as rtsUser.
+If you do not use the Helm chart property **decisionCenter.disableAllAuthenticatedUser=true**, you only need to be authenticated with the OpenID server to access Decision Center as rtsUser.
-But, if you would like to have the Administration tab accessible in Decision Center, you must be authorized by Liberty as belonging to the rtsAdministrators group.
+However, if you want to have access to the Administration tab in Decision Center, you must be authorized by Liberty to belong to the rtsAdministrators group.
-To manage this, we provide a mapping mechanism using the webSecurity.xml file like:
+This can be done through a mapping mechanism in the webSecurity.xml file:

 ```
 <variable name="odm.rtsAdministrators.group1" value="group:<OPENID_SERVER_URL_TO_REACH_THE_DEDICATED_GROUP>"/>